+The 9.7-inch iPad is best for some occasions, like commuting and scanning documents.
+Scanning documents is much easier with this smaller iPad.
+Because it is lighter, you scan faster and with greater stability.
 I prefer this iPad for class, actually.
-For the last couple of weeks, I study on my iPad Pro (12.9-inch).
+For the last couple of weeks, I have been studying on my iPad Pro (12.9-inch).
 Then sync my notes in Notability and take the iPad 2018 to class instead.
 Its size is perfect for any off-the-desk work.

+Most people have complained about the screen.
+For a budget iPad, let’s be practical.
+It would be a lie to say that there is nothing wrong with it, but that’s to be expected for the price.
 I did find the screen a bit loud at first.
-It was annoying for a couple of hours.
-Then I got used to it.
-It’s not such a big deal, definitely not worth buying the iPad Pro instead.
-Especially when you have nothing else to compare it too.
+It was annoying for a couple of hours, but I got used to it.
+It’s not such a big deal; definitely not worth buying the iPad Pro instead (especially when you have nothing else to compare it to).

 The screen on the iPad 2018 is very reflective.
 It can easily replace your mirror.
 Increasing your screen brightness removes most reflections.

-Anyone who tells you there is a latency or lag using the Apple Pencil on the iPad 2018 is just trying to sell you the iPad Pro instead.
+Anyone who tells you there is latency or lag using the Apple Pencil on the iPad 2018 is just trying to sell you the iPad Pro instead.
 As an avid iPad Pro user, if there was any lag or any difference in the writing between the two gadgets, I’d pick it up instantly.

-My study set up with the iPad 2018
+My study setup with the iPad 2018

 I put all my lecture notes and textbooks on my laptop and use the iPad 2018 as my notebook.
 The screen on this iPad is not big enough to split view for much productivity.
-It’s alright to split view and compare notes when revising, but when actually studying and creating notes, it’s better to use the full screen.
+It’s alright to split the screen and compare notes when revising, but when actually studying and creating notes, it’s better to use the full screen.